charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

 From the traditional, Shannon perspective, the interpretation of this quantity is that it is the length of encoded messages using a code optimized for a distribution $$Q$$ on messages drawn from a distribution $$P$$ (can you see why I prefer my approach?).
+It is used as a cost function to train parametrized models that attempt to predict discrete outputs, also known as *classification* models.

-The final quantity that we derived above, the *excess surprise*, also appears in both the Shannon approach and in purely probabilistic thinking.
+The final quantity that we derived above, the *excess surprise*, also appears in both the Shannon approach and in purely mathematical probability.
 There, it is known as the *Kullback-Leibler divergence* or the *Kullback-Leibler distance*.
-The latter name, though more popular, tends to irritate sticklers for accuracy, since the excess surprise does not satisfy the technical conditions for the mathematical notion of *distance*.
+The latter name, though at one point more popular, tends to irritate sticklers for accuracy, since the excess surprise does not satisfy the technical conditions for the mathematical notion of *distance*.
 In any case, the most common notation looks something like: